erwan-b/game-of-life/README.md

 Understand it and create complex, object.
 It should manage a high number of cells at the same time, show and not shown, to manage highly complex patterns.

-Ps: This program takes the basic `. cells` file type from the wiki!
+Ps: This program takes the basic `.cells` file type from the wiki!
 You can easily test with their files.
 ### If you find any bug, do not hesitate to open an issue!

 ## Run